iplaydk/docs-trackers/forza-motorsport/README.md

 The primary use case for the Tracker is during gaming events/expos, such as Spillexpo, Dreamhack and Gamebox Festival.
 This tracker integrates with the game and delivers accurate tracking data, allowing our partners to organize tournaments and challenges during an event.

-This guide will walk you through the initial setup, usage, and best practices for integrating our Tracker with Forza.
+This guide will walk you through the initial setup, usage, and best practices for integrating our Tracker with **Forza**.
 It covers everything from installation to troubleshooting, ensuring that new partners can get started quickly and experienced users can take full advantage of its features.

 ---